 Sleep apnea: Sleep apnea is particularly dangerous for pregnant women.

-Research shows negative effects for both mother and unborn baby.
+Research shows negative effects for both the mother and for fetal development.
 The full extent of the problem isn’t fully known yet, but there is substantial evidence pointing to the association of sleep apnea with:

 Talk to your doctor if you continue to struggle to get enough sleep.
-He or she can help pinpoint the cause and offer more tips to overcome it.
+They can help pinpoint the cause and offer more tips to overcome it.